Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 The keyword-argument `enable_cross_partition_query` accepts 2 options: `None` (default) or `True`.

+## Note on using queries by id

+When using queries that try to find items based on an **id** value, always make sure you are passing in a string type variable.
+Azure Cosmos DB only allows string id values and if you use any other datatype, this SDK will return no results and no error messages.

 ## Limitations

 Currently the features below are **not supported**.
 For alternatives options, check the **Workarounds** section below.